na-na-hi/renget/archive/aicgtaghub.md

 ###Thanks
 First thank you goes to flatchest rentry anon, for inspiration to make this.
 Thanks to owner of fluffytails for providing templates.
+Thanks to Anon and QualifiedCobra for tips and tools to make managing rentries easier.
+Thanks to very talented Anon for making a banner!